svkratzer/spacebook/README.md

 After first implementing the newsfeed, I noticed that posts weren't being fetched from the database in an efficient manner.
 When a user's newsfeed included more than 10 or so posts, load times started to enter the "unacceptable" range.

 **Solution**.
-A quick google search indicated that my problem was rather common, and that the solution was rather straightforward.
+A quick google search indicated that my problem was common enough, and the solution was rather straightforward.
 To reduce load times, the best way forward was fetching a limited number of posts when the user intially visits their newsfeed.
-The next step would "paginating" all later requests and including some kind of event handler to fetch the posts when the user scrolled to the bottom of the feed.
-To implement this feature, I decided to use the *kaminari* gem in the backend to actually pagniate the requests in my `PostsController#index` action, and the *react-waypoint* library to simplify the event handler on the frontend.
-To this end, I just made the necessary changes in the backend, reworked my `fetchPosts` thunk action creator on the front end to account for pagination like so...
+The next step was "paginating" all later requests and including some kind of event handler to fetch the posts when the user scrolled to the bottom of the feed.
+To implement this feature, I decided to use the *kaminari* gem in the backend to actually pagniate the requests.
+The paginated requests occured in the `PostsController#index` action, and the *react-waypoint* library was used on the front-end to simplify the event handling.
+I made the necessary changes in the backend, reworked my `fetchPosts` thunk action creator on the front-end to account for pagination like so...

 ```
 // frontend/components/posts/post_index.jsx